callysto/lesson-plans/notebooks/phidget_samples/NotesOnPhidgetSamples.md

 - spatial orientation detector

-We include two versions of each sample:
-- basic (xxx_0.ipynb) which connects the device and shows a value.
+The code in the notebook connects the device and shows a value.
 It has no error messages, to keep the code short.

-- full (xxx.ipynb) which treats the device data as a "widget trait" that can be linked to another ipywidget on screen, using Python code.
-We might add error messages for debugging, but have not done this yet.
+The device data is treated as a "widget trait" that can be linked to another ipywidget on screen, using Python code.
+We have not added error messages for debugging, but the code can be modified.
+The JS code is in the notebook for the user to see and experiment with.
 The JS code could saved in a separate file; see the Plants notebooks for details.

-- Maybe we don't need the first version.
-Should I delete them?

 #### Programming notes